Integrations

 If the agent's output fails validation, re-query with the failure description.

-result = agent.run(task) if not validate(result): correction = get_reasoning( f"Agent failed: {validation_error}.
+result = agent.run(task) if not validate(result): correction = get_injection( f"Agent failed: {validation_error}.
 Retry with corrective reasoning." ) result = agent.run(task, system_override=correction)

-This often triggers a Metacognitive scaffold (self-monitoring, contradiction detection) that was not selected on the first pass.
+This often triggers a Metacognitive ability (self-monitoring, contradiction detection) that was not selected on the first pass.

 Graceful Degradation